Remember Jesus!

 Now the main point of what we are saying is this: We have such a high priest, one who sat down at the right hand of the throne of the Majesty in heaven, a minister in the sanctuary and the true tabernacle that the Lord, not man, set up.
 (Hebrews 8:1-2 NET)

 Consequently, we are to ask (1) our Heavenly Father for things that we need, want, or desire, in Jesus’ name (John 15:16;16:23;16:26).
-However, realize ending our prayer with the traditional “In Jesus’ name” is more than a formula, password, or closing to a letter.
-It is to be a realization that our right to obtain anything from our Father is based on the completed work of the cross of our Savior the Lord Jesus Christ.
-It is an acknowledgment that we are not asking based on our own name or works but rather in our Lord Jesus’.
-Remember, we are His bride (1) in the betrothal period before the wedding (1) which in ancient Hebrew custom means we already have His name.
-Just like when a woman marries today, they traditionally change their last name.
+However, realize ending our prayer with the traditional “In Jesus’ name” is more than a formula, password, or closing.
+It is to be a realization that our right to obtain anything from our Father is based on the completed work of the cross of our Savior, the Lord Jesus Christ.
+It is an acknowledgment that we are not asking based on our own name or works but rather on our Lord Jesus’.
+Remember, we are His bride (1) in the betrothal period before the wedding (1), which in ancient Hebrew custom means we already have His name.
+Just like when women marry today, they traditionally change their last name.
 For example, if your spouse went to the bank to withdraw money from your account in their maiden name, they would get nothing.
 However, if they used their married name, they could get everything.
 It is the same way with our Heavenly Father, for we have been given the name of Jesus!
 Again, the name given to us when we were born physically will get us nothing from God.
 However, the name was given to us after our spiritual birth – Jesus – will get us everything!
 (Acts 4:12.
 Ephesians 3:14,15.
 Revelation 3:12) Again, we are to ask God based on Jesus’ finished work as if He were asking the Father through us.
 This means we are to come boldly and not sheepishly, as a son and not a slave, as one who has been forgiven and not full of self-condemnation, and as a joint heir and not a beggar (Hebrews 4:16.
 John 1:12.
 1 Corinthians 1:30.
 2 Corinthians 5:21.
 Romans 8:17).
 Suppose you are at your Earthly father’s supper table; how would you ask something to be passed?
 Would it be given to you?
-Then how much more will our Heavenly Father give good things to those that ask!
+Then how much more will our Heavenly Father give good things to those who ask!
 (Matthew 7:11.
 Psalms 91:14,15.
 Jeremiah 33:3.
-1 Peter 3:12) Know our prayers do not take God by surprise, He knew of the need before it happened and supplied the solution by His unique Son’s death on the Cross of Calvary (Matthew 6:8).
+1 Peter 3:12) Know our prayers do not take God by surprise; He knew of the need before it happened and supplied the solution by His unique Son’s death on the Cross of Calvary (Matthew 6:8).
 In other words, He has prepared the table in the presence of the enemy (Psalms 23:5), but it will not do us any good unless we ask Him to pass the food!

-In parallel, Jesus as our great High Priest is seated at the right hand of God His Father, and our Father, and interceding for us to ensure His victory over Satan is realized in and through us His bride and soon to be His wife the church that was purchased by His blood (Ephesians 1:20.
+In parallel, Jesus as our great High Priest is seated at the right hand of God, His Father, and our Father, and interceding for us to ensure His victory over Satan is realized in and through us, His bride and soon-to-be His wife, the church that was purchased by His blood (Ephesians 1:20.
 Colossians 3:1.
 Romans 16:20.
 Revelation 5:9).

 "If you love me, you will obey my commandments.
 Then I will ask the Father, and he will give you another Advocate to be with you forever– the Spirit of truth, whom the world cannot accept, because it does not see him or know him.
 But you know him, because he resides with you and will be in you.
 (John 14:15-17 NET)